 Which exam board has the most relevant aural and tech work requirements?
 Which has the most music to choose from?
 Which system allows students to practise their sight-reading in the exam before being tested?
 Which has the shortest enrolment lead-times?
 Which exam board is the cheapest?

-By the way, please be aware that I only have exam experience with the AMEB so all the information in the attached spreadsheet I have gathered from online sources.
-There may be errors or omissions, so please do check things our yourself before you make any decisions about changing exam systems.
+By the way, please be aware that there may be errors or omissions, so please do check things our yourself before you make any decisions about changing exam systems.
 If I’ve got something wrong, please let me know as I’m eager to learn more myself, but I certainly don’t make any claims that I’m an expert in this!

 Here are my condensed findings: